wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ### Trickle ICE

-Depending on the Tricke ICE support on the WHIP client, the initial offer by the WHIP client MAY be sent after the full ICE gathering is complete with the full list of ICE candidates, or it MAY only contain local candidates (or even an empty list of candidates) as per {{!RFC8863}}.
-In order to reduce the setup times, Tricke ICE support is RECOMMENDED for WHIP clients and the WHIP client SHOULD send the SDP offer as soon as possible containing either local gathered ICE candidates or an empty list of candidates.
+Depending on the Trickle  ICE support on the WHIP client, the initial offer by the WHIP client MAY be sent after the full ICE gathering is complete with the full list of ICE candidates, or it MAY only contain local candidates (or even an empty list of candidates) as per {{!RFC8863}}.
+In order to reduce the setup times, Trickle  ICE support is RECOMMENDED for WHIP clients and the WHIP client SHOULD send the SDP offer as soon as possible containing either local gathered ICE candidates or an empty list of candidates.

 Because the WHIP client needs to know the entity-tag associated with the ICE session in order to send a PATCH request containing new ICE candidates, it MUST wait and buffer any gathered candidates until it receives the HTTP response with the new entity-tag value to either the initial POST request or the last PATCH request performing an ICE restart.
 In order to lower the HTTP traffic and processing time required, the WHIP client SHOULD send a single aggregated HTTP PATCH request with all the buffered ICE candidates once it receives the new entity-tag value.

 In order to simplify the protocol, exchanging media server's gathered ICE candidates after sending the SDP answer is not supported.
 The WHIP Endpoint SHALL gather all the ICE candidates for the media server before responding to the client request and the SDP answer SHALL contain the full list of ICE candidates of the media server.
 The media server MAY use ICE lite, while the WHIP client MUST implement full ICE.

 A WHIP client sending a PATCH request for performing trickle ICE MUST include an "If-Match" header field with the latest known entity-tag as per {{!RFC9110}} Section 13.1.1.
 When the PATCH request is received by the WHIP session, it MUST compare the indicated entity-tag value with the current entity-tag of the resource as per {{!RFC9110}} Section 13.1.1 and return a "412 Precondition Failed" response if they do not match.
-If the HTTP PATCH request does not containt an "If-Match" header the WHIP session MUST return an "428 Precondition Required" response as per {{!RFC6585}} Section 3.
+If the HTTP PATCH request does not contain an "If-Match" header the WHIP session MUST return an "428 Precondition Required" response as per {{!RFC6585}} Section 3.

 When a WHIP session receives a PATCH request that adds new ICE candidates without performing an ICE restart, it MUST return a "204 No Content" response without a body and MUST NOT include an ETag header in the response.
 If the WHIP session does not support a candidate transport or is not able to resolve the connection address, it MUST silently discard the candidate and continue processing the rest of the request normally.